Constant-speed, Constant-volume Fan and MotorComponent

 Controlling variable, weather dependent

-Average hourly outside air temperature (F)
+Average hourly outdoor air temperature (OAT)

 Measurement Strategy

 The measurement strategy for a CSCV fan and motor is to do a one-time measurement of the true RMS power and long-term measurements of the operational schedule of the motor.
 The approach assumes that the true RMS power stays constant throughout the measurement period.
 Because the motor runs at constant speed and is assumed to be under a constant load, it is either operating at full power (when on) or it is drawing no power (when off).
 A motor on/off data logger is used to record the operating schedule.
 The true RMS power is measured at main feed to the constant speed motor.
-Measurement points are generically represented in Figure 1.
+Measurement locations are generically represented in Figure 1.

 If the fans are in a modular configuration (assuming they all run at the same speed), then only one fan needs to be measured, provided substantiating documentation from the building automation system (BAS) shows that all cells are operating equally at the same time.
 If fans are further staged, all fans should be measured.